French Press History, Shopping, and Cozy Covers

 Albanese’s model is the French press re-imagined, though.
 Instead of pressing coffee sludge down into the bottom of a carafe, the It’s American Press contains the grounds in a plastic chamber as you push the plunger to the bottom of the carafe.
 So it acts more like an espresso machine.
 And it’s much easier to clean than a traditional press.
 You need a lot of spare change for this one ($79.95), though, so maybe wait a while for the price to fall!

 Many appreciate the French press for how easy it is to use as well as the robust taste of its coffee because it perfectly extracts oils and flavors.
-For information on how to pour a perfect cup using a French press, go to the Koffee Kompanions French press brewing page for instructions and a video.
-But don’t be disappointed if you don’t find information on how to strain your shellfish – we’ll leave that one up to Miss Manners!
+For information on how to pour a perfect cup using a French press, go to Koffee Kompanions' French press brewing page for instructions and a video.
+But don’t be disappointed if you can’t find information on how to strain your shellfish – we’ll leave that one up to Miss Manners!

 Have a favorite French press model?
 Let us know in the comments!